cjrequena/cjrequena.github.io/_drafts/en/2020-06-03-apache-kafka-architecture-questions-en.md

 The offset number for a message in a partition is a 64 bit number, so you can have 2 to the 64th power number of messages in a partition.
 You can define your topic to have many partitions.
 A stream can have as many messages as the underlying topic.

 **Can I run Kafka on raspberry pi with small memory foot print.
 What is it’s memory foot print.
 I assuming memory foot print is configurable .please confirm.**

 Yes!
 Kafka will run on Raspberry Pi.
 Sorry I don't have the memory requirements, you should be able to find them at https://kafka.apache.org/ and please also check out http://confluent.io !

 **Is there a chance of messages being out of sync, means the timestamp is not in order?**

-As a producer you can define what the timestamp is - you could use the event time, when the event actually took place, or the time the message is produced by the producer or the inget time, when the message is written by the Broker.
+As a producer you can define what the timestamp is - you could use the event time, when the event actually took place, or the time the message is produced by the producer or the ingest time, when the message is written by the Broker.
 So, yes, you could have messages in a topic that have timestamps that are out of order.

 **Is a log file equivalent to a segment?
 Partition has 1 to n log files**